 CHIN2334.
 Power of speech in written translation (6 credits) This is a course designed to teach Translation students specific communication skills required for social interactions in a cosmopolitan city such as Hong Kong.
 "Good communicative behaviour" exhibited in bilingual texts is studied within the general framework of an Interpersonal Rhetoric model.
-Assessment: 100% coursework.

 CHIN2352.
 Language contrast and translation I (6 credits) This course will examine and compare the basic linguistic structures of Chinese and English, including phonology, morphology and syntax, and will apply such knowledge to the practice of translation.
-Assessment: 50% coursework, 50% examination.
+Assessment: 100% coursework.